EndlessHosting/website/README.md

 # Endless Hosting Website

-Repository for our prettified website version.
+Branch for our prettified website version.

 For a minified version of our website go to `minified` branch.